eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide/index.md

 cd hello
 ```

-Open the `hello` project folder in your code editor or IDE of choice:
+Open the `hello` project directory in your code editor or IDE of choice - in this guide we will use the Visual Studio (VS) Code editor:

 ```shell
 code .
 ```

-Open the `include/hello.cpp` C++ source file, type the following, then save the file:
+Open the `include/hello.cpp` C++ source file, type or copy/paste the following code, replacing its contents, then save the file:

 ```cpp
 #include <eosio/eosio.hpp>